 If a loved one passes away, it is one of the most heartbreaking and tragic moments of your life.
 If their death is unexpected and occurs due to the negligence of another party, it can make the death even harder to understand.

 While a lawsuit cannot bring back a loved one, it might provide a sense of justice and much-needed compensation.
-An experienced lawyer could help you better understand the common misconceptions when it comes to wrongful death cases.
+An experienced lawyer could help you better understand the common misconceptions when it comes to wrongful death cases in Indianapolis.

 Only Family Members Can File a Wrongful Death Case Under State Law